openshift-kni/install-scripts/README.md

    `provisioning` bridges.

-Once the aboave has been completed, additional scripts will preformteh following:
+Once the aboave has been completed, additional scripts will preform the following:

 1. [Validate any environment requirements (#22)](https://github.com/openshift-kni/install-scripts/issues/22) -